-This Order was adopted on: May 11, 2016 This Order shall become effective on: July 1, 2016 This Order shall expire on: June 30, 2021 CIWQS Regulatory Measure Number 406134 The Discharger shall file a Report of Waste Discharge as an application for reissuance of WDRs in accordance with California Code of Regulations, title 23, and an application for reissuance of a National Pollutant Discharge Elimination System (NPDES) permit no later than: November 30, 2020 The U.S. Environmental Protection Agency (U.S. EPA) and the California Regional Water Quality Control Board, San Francisco Bay Region, have classified this discharge as follows: Major
+This Order was adopted on: September 13, 2017 This Order shall become effective on: November 1, 2017 This Order shall expire on: October 31, 2022 CIWQS Regulatory Measure Number 416321 The Discharger shall file a Report of Waste Discharge for updated WDRs in accordance with California Code of Regulations, title 23, and as an application for reissuance of a National Pollutant Discharge Elimination System (NPDES) permit no later than: February 1, 2022 The U.S. Environmental Protection Agency (U.S. EPA) and the California Regional Water Quality Control Board, San Francisco Bay Region, have classified this discharge as follows: Major